-The design earthquake should consider hazard-compatible events occurring on crustal and subduction-related sources.

-More than one design earthquake may be appropriate depending upon the source zones that contribute to the site's seismic hazard and the impact that these earthquakes may have on site response.

-The design earthquake should be consistent with the design hazard level prescribed in Section 6-3.1.
+- The design earthquake should consider hazard-compatible events occurring on crustal and subduction-related sources. - More than one design earthquake may be appropriate depending upon the source zones that contribute to the site's seismic hazard and the impact that these earthquakes may have on site response. - The design earthquake should be consistent with the design hazard level prescribed in WSDOT GDM Section 6.3.1.

-The USGS interactive deaggregation tool (https://earthquake.usgs.gov/hazards/interactive/) provides a summary of contribution to seismic hazard for earthquakes of various magnitudes and source to site distances for a given hazard level and may be used to evaluate relative contribution to ground motion from seismic sources.
-Since this chapter has been updated to require the use of the 2014 maps and associated data, it is required to use the 2014 deaggregation data.
+The USGS interactive deaggregation tool (http://earthquake.usgs.gov/research/hazmaps/) provides a summary of contribution to seismic hazard for earthquakes of various magnitudes and source to site distances for a given hazard level and may be used to evaluate relative contribution to ground motion from seismic sources.
 Note that magnitudes presented in the deaggregation data represent contribution to a specified hazard level and should not simply be averaged for input into analyses such as liquefaction and lateral spreading.
 Instead, the deaggregation data should be used to assess the relative contribution to the probabilistic hazard from the various source zones.
 If any source zone contributes more than about 10 percent of the total hazard, design earthquakes representative from each of those source zones should be used for analyses.